logologo

 3. A salary at or above the going rate for your occupation code

-4. An English language qualification if your nationality is not on the exempt list
+4. An English language qualification (unless your nationality is exempt)

-5. Sufficient funds to support yourself on arrival
+5. Enough savings to support yourself on arrival

-The employer issues a Certificate of Sponsorship (CoS), which you then use when making your visa application online.
+Your employer issues a Certificate of Sponsorship (CoS), and you use that to apply for the visa online.

-For the Health and Care Worker visa, the process is the same but the fees are lower and some NHS trusts and care providers run dedicated international recruitment programmes that guide candidates through the process.
+The Health and Care Worker visa follows the same process but with lower fees.
+Some NHS trusts and care providers run international recruitment programmes that walk candidates through the whole thing.

-• Applying without a genuine job offer.
-The Skilled Worker visa requires a real job offer from a licensed sponsor.
-Paying someone to manufacture a CoS is illegal and results in visa refusal, bans, and potential prosecution.
+The Skilled Worker visa requires a genuine job offer from a licensed sponsor.
+Paying someone to manufacture a CoS is illegal.
+It leads to visa refusal, entry bans, and possible prosecution.
+Before accepting any sponsorship-dependent job offer, check the employer on the Register of Licensed Sponsors and confirm they hold an A-rated licence.

-• Using unregulated immigration agents.
-This is one of the biggest risks for Nigerians planning to japa.
-Unregistered agents charge high fees, provide fake documents, and disappear when things go wrong.
+Be careful with immigration agents.
+Unregistered agents charge high fees, sometimes provide fake documents, and disappear when things go wrong.
 Only use OISC-registered advisers or solicitors regulated by the SRA.

-• Not planning for the Immigration Health Surcharge.
-The IHS is paid upfront at the time of visa application.
-For a 3-year visa, this is over £3,000.
-Budget for it before you apply.
+And budget for the Immigration Health Surcharge.
+It is paid upfront when you apply.
+For a 3-year visa, that is over £3,000.

 What does Japa mean?